amituttam/notes/docs/study/project-management.rst

 Notes from: http://martinfowler.com/articles/newMethodology.html

 #.
-Agile is a ompromise between no process and too much process,
+Agile is a compromise between no process and too much process,
    providing just enough process to gain a reasonable payoff.

 #. *Agile methods are adaptive rather than predictive.* Engineering